June 2010 Nauruan parliamentary election: Results

 The result was no clear majority, meaning a hung parliament.

-One MP belonging to the opposition failed to be re-elected, while all 17 others were re-elected.
+One MP belonging to the opposition, Dantes Tsitsi, failed to be re-elected, while all 17 others were re-elected.
 Independent MP Milton Dube holds the balance of power.
 The Nauru Parliament's two groups must compete for his support.
 Dube was elected in Aiwo constituency, unseating Dantes Tsitsi of the Opposition.
 The new MP declared himself independent, and stated he would support the side which would do the most for his constituency.
 He wants to reduce the levels of phosphate dust from a problematic drying plant.
 The MP in favour of government, Doctor Kieren Keke, planned to discuss the matter with Dube within a week of his election.
 Parliament have scheduled a sitting on the Tuesday morning following the election.

-Aftermath
+By constituency

+Presidential election

+Following parliamentary elections, newly elected MPs elect a president from amongst their number.
+After the April parliamentary elections, the presidential election was attempted to be held on 3 June and 4 June 2010, but failed both times.

-Aloysius Amwano was elected as speaker on 30 June, but demanded that Stephen stand down as president.
+Following the new parliamentary elections on 19 June, Aloysius Amwano was elected as speaker on 30 June, but demanded that Stephen stand down as president.
 Stephen's followers agreed to this, but only if the new president came from their ranks, with their preferred nominee being Kieren Keke.
 However, there are two other contenders, Baron Waqa (the opposition leader) and Godfrey Thoma.
+Another attempt at electing a president was set for 6 July.

-Rykers Solomon, an opposition MP, joined the government on 6 July, but Amwano nonetheless refused to allow a motion to elect the president, suspending parliament until 8 July.
+Although Rykers Solomon, an opposition MP, joined the government on 6 July, but Amwano nonetheless refused to allow a motion to elect the president, suspending parliament until 8 July.
 Amwano was then dismissed on 7 July by Stephen, but refused to quit.
 In a short parliamentary session held on 9 July, Deputy Speaker Landon Deireragea announced that he had assumed the Speaker's position.

-Following further disagreements, the president called a state of emergency.
+By 30 July 2010 parliament had still had not sat since the sacking of Amwano and Stephen extended the state of emergency by 21 days.
+The emergency was subsequently extended several times continued into October.

-On 1 November former President Ludwig Scotty was elected Speaker, ending the deadlock.
-Marcus Stephen was subsequently re-elected as President, defeating Milton Dube 11 to 6.
+The deadlock was finally broken when former president Ludwig Scotty accepted the nomination to become speaker, and Stephen was elected over opposition MP Milton Dube in a secret vote with 11 to 6 votes on 1 November 2010.